Young Reporters’ Network

 The power of radio

-Radio remains a critical option for youth empowerment for enabling young people’s voices to be heard all over Tanzania.
-It is the dominant mass communication channel and is estimated to reach about 70 percent of the population in Tanzania.
+Radio remains a critical option for youth empowerment and participation for enabling young people’s voices to be heard all over Tanzania as it is the dominant mass communication channel with a national reach of over 80 per cent and average access rates of over 60 per cent across demographic groups (TDHS 2010).